Terri D. Wright, Director

 Parks has an undergraduate degree from Mount Holyoke College and has worked both in the United States and abroad.

-Kelly is also completing her Master’s Degree in Public Health, with a focus on community oriented primary care in vulnerable populations at the George Washington University (GWU).
-Concurrently, she volunteers as the Program Manager for the TC Wallace Foundation, a community-based outreach organization.
+Kelly received her Master’s Degree in Public Health, with a focus on community oriented primary care in vulnerable populations at the George Washington University (GWU).
+Currently, she volunteers as the Program Manager for the TC Wallace Foundation, a community-based outreach organization.
 Prior to attending GWU, Kelly was a postbaccalaureate training award fellow at the National Institutes of Health, where she investigated plasma cell tumors in mice.

 In 2008, Kelly earned her Bachelor’s of Science in biology from Howard University and has since been involved in both basic and clinical research including, materials research at the University of Pennsylvania, biochemical and molecular research at the Center for Cancer Research within the NIH, and investigations of age-related macular degeneration at Scheie Eye Institute of the University of Pennsylvania.
 In addition to her research experience, Kelly has participated in community-based outreach activities including the Opportunities in Health Care (OHC) Program of Temple University Hospital, pulmonary and respiratory care assistance within Temple University Hospital’s Patient Relations department and assistant teaching at Howard University’s Middle School of Mathematics and Science.
 Kelly maintains an interest in addressing health disparities within minority populations.